Maybe you could use some general study skills tips now that you've had a taste of what university life is like.

 When you were in high school, many people, including your teachers, knew your name.
 Just because your professor may not know you by name, or you have only met a few friends so far, doesn't mean that the U of S does not have support systems and people who care about you.

 Maybe the workshop you are looking for isn't being offered this month?
-Visit our front desk located on the First Floor of the Murray Building (RM 106) to find out.
+Stop by our offices located on the First Floor of the Murray Building (RM 106) to find out.
 We have a wide variety of handouts with study skills tips, and a staff member will be happy to answer your questions.

 Even if we don't know the answer, we will find someone who can help.
 Don't be shy.
-The front desk exists for students.
+Any staff member will be happy to help.

 Remember: you are not alone.
 Many others are seeking help, too.